Robustness of Locally Differentially Private Graph Analysis Against Poisoning: Improving Honest Error with a Hybrid Protocol

-Note that the robustness guarantees for the \DegRRCheck$(\cdot)$ protocol have a $O(\frac{\sqrt{n}}{\epsilon})$ term.
+The robustness guarantees for $\DegRRCheck{}$ contain a $\tilde{O}(\frac{\sqrt{n}}{\epsilon})$ term coming from the error in randomized response.
 This is inherent in \textit{any} randomized response based mechanism ~\cite{error1,error2,error3} since each of the $n$ bits of the adjacency list need to be independently randomized.
 Unfortunately, this dependence on $n$ has an adverse effect on the utility of the degree estimates.
 Typically, real-world graphs are sparse in nature with maximum degree $d_{max}\ll n$.
-Hence, the $O(\frac{\sqrt{n}}{\epsilon})$ noise term completely dominates the degree estimates resulting in very poor utility for the honest users\footnote{The ``utility'' of the malicious users is inconsequential -- our goal is to minimize the impact of poisoning from the worst-case factor of $n-1$.} (correctness).
-In what follows, we present a mitigation strategy that uses a hybrid protocol for degree estimation based on two mechanisms -- Laplace (\RLap) and randomized response (\DegRRCheck$(\cdot)$).
+Hence, the $\tilde{O}(\frac{\sqrt{n}}{\epsilon})$ noise term completely dominates the degree estimates resulting in poor accuracy for the honest users.
+On the other hand, \RLap{} provides a more accurate degree estimate for the honest users but has the worst-case malicious error -- a malicious user can perturb their input by $(n-1)$.
+In this section, we present a mitigation strategy.
+The key idea is to combine the two approaches and use a hybrid protocol, \DegHybrid, that achieves the best of both worlds -- honest error of \RLap, and malicious error of \DegRRCheck.